Crunch Fitness: Ownership

 Bally Total Fitness acquired Crunch in 2001 for $90 million in cash and company shares, holding the brand for four years.
 In 2005 Angelo, Gordon & Co., a private equity firm, purchased Crunch from Ballys for $45 million, and in 2009 added New Evolution Fitness Company ("NEFC"/New Evolution Ventures), a company founded by Mark Mastrov (founder of 24 hour fitness) and fitness Veteran Jim Rowley, as an equity and operating partner.

 On July 1, 2019, it was announced that private-equity firm TPG was acquiring Crunch Fitness through its growth-equity unit.

+In April 2025, Crunch announced a strategic investment from Leonard Green & Partners, where Leonard Green would acquire a majority interest in Crunch Fitness from TPG Growth.

 Of Crunch Fitness' 405 clubs in the United States and five other countries, 92% are franchises.
 Crunch will assist franchisee owners in finding a site, financing, club design, and construction, public relations and marketing, operations, infrastructure, and training.

 Crunch is led by Worldwide CEO Jim Rowley and President Chequan Lewis.

 Partnerships

 On August 25, 2021, Pegula Sports & Entertainment announced a multi-year extension with Crunch Fitness as an Official Partner of the Buffalo Bills.

 Also in 2021, Crunch partnered with Olivia Newton-John to raise money for Cancer treatment research.
 During this partnership, Crunch set a Guinness World Record for the most people simultaneously performing lying lateral leg raises.